kkaptur/MemoryGameGUI/README.md

 Goal of the memory game is to match every pair of the same cards, while there can be only 2 cards uncovered at the same time.

 Application provides:
--game with any even number of cards in the range of 2-100, \n -timer,
--table of high scores,
+game with any even number of cards in the range of 2-100, timer, table of high scores, customized components.
--customized components.

 ## Illustrations